dduan/TOMLDeserializer/README.md

 ## Types

-In addition to Swift types from the standard library, date and time are represeted with types from the [NetTime][] library.
+In addition to Swift types from the standard library, date and time are represeted with types from `Foundation`.
 The following is a mapping from types defined in the TOML spec to Swift types.

 | TOML             | Swift                   |